MUSC Bulletin | College of Medicine

 Passing: a performance that demonstrates expected level of competence

 Substandard: a performance that falls just short of expected level of competence.
 In the MUSC system, a student demonstrating substandard performance has the opportunity to perform remediation activities to demonstrate expected level of competence

 Failing: a performance that falls greatly below expected level of competence or a substandard performance that was unsuccessful during remediation activities.

 Individual student performance is closely monitored by designated Dean's Office personnel and, in the situation where that performance does not achieve designated levels of competency, either academically or professionally, a system of increasing surveillance is instituted as described below.

 Academic Enhancement Plans

 An academic enhancement plan is established for those students who demonstrate academic difficulties that if left unchecked could lead to more substantial academic problems.
-A student in the following situations will be required to meet with the Associate Dean for Students or designee: 1) if a student demonstrates substandard performance with successful remediation in one or more themes in a given semester 2) if a student does not initially complete a clinical clerkship in its entirety (e.g. fails on OSCE or NBME exam on the first attempt or 3) if the student does not successfully pass Step 1 or Step 2 of the USMLE on the first attempt.
+A student in the following situations will be required to meet with the Associate or Assistant Dean for Student Affairs: 1) if a student demonstrates substandard performance with successful remediation in one or more themes in a given semester 2) if a student does not initially complete a clinical clerkship in its entirety (e.g. fails on OSCE or NBME exam on the first attempt or 3) if the student does not successfully pass Step 1 or Step 2 of the USMLE on the first attempt.
 At that time, the student will be required to develop an Academic Enhancement Plan.
-While not mandatory, the plans are designed to help prevent significant academic problems for developing.
+While not mandatory, the plans are designed to help prevent significant academic problems from developing.
 These plans may help prevent difficulties from progressing to probation, and the student's proactive participation in these plans is viewed positively by the Progress Committee.

 During time on an academic enhancement plan, it may be prudent to minimize outside extracurricular activities (including obligations with substantial time commitments) until the academic enhancement plan demonstrates success.